Phase One: London to West Midlands

 Facts and figures

-16,000 people have already worked on HS2.
-We’ve announced 22,000 further jobs, with more big contracts and jobs to come.
+20,000 jobs are supported by HS2, with more big contracts and employment opportunities to come.
 They will be constructing a railway that will be a feat of British engineering.
 The Phase One route will have more miles of tunnels than Crossrail and a bridge longer than the Forth Rail Bridge.

 - Phase One will have 32 miles (51km) of tunnels.